marcoHoev/uncertainty_in_gnns/README.md

 # Uncertainty in Graph Neural Networks (GNNs)

-This repository contains only my seminar paper on "Uncertainty in GNNs", which I would like to make available to anyone interested.
+This repository only contains my [seminar paper "Uncertainty in GNNs"](https://github.com/marcoHoev/uncertainty_in_gnns/blob/main/Uncertainty_in_GNNs.pdf), which I would like to make available to anyone interested.

-For viewing it directly in your browser, try this link: https://docs.google.com/viewer?url=${LINK_HERE}